+There are several faculty that are within retirement age range in the ADN program.
+Seven of the ten faculty are all within the retirement age range; however, at this time only one has stated she is planning to retire in the next three years.
+It will be important to fill her position when she retires.
 If faculty who retire are not replaced the program would not be able to meet BRN regulations and continue our current enrollment levels.
 Further, there would not be any time for college service including faculty evaluations, revising curriculum, and assessing SLOs.
 Currently our full time faculty are very stretched with meeting routine college service requirements.
-In fall 2014, each full time faculty member in the ADN program completed 5-6 adjunct evaluations.
-This is a consistent pattern, which makes participating in college wide initiatives difficult for full time nursing faculty.

 The data reported regarding faculty age is not separated by program.
-However, Health Sciences will be impacted significantly over the next few years due to having 12 out of 17 full time faculty members over the age of 55.
-Approximately 6/8 of the full time faculty in the ADN program are over the age of 55.
+However, Health Sciences will be impacted significantly over the next few years due to having 16 out of 21 full time faculty members at or near retirement age.